CRM and Marketing Automation

 Automation makes sense when time can be saved, because time, after all, is money.
-As a very general rule, it’s best to consider utilizing CRM marketing automation for the tasks that take up a lot of time and, while necessary, don’t require much creativity or thought.
+As a general rule, it’s best to use CRM marketing automation for the tasks that take up a lot of time.
 For instance, digital marketing is ultimately only as effective as the content created to support it.
 But getting that content in front of the right people and on the right channels can be a tedious and time-consuming task.
 In this case, you should consider automating the publication to channels such as websites and social media.

 Email marketing campaigns can also benefit from automation.
 For companies with large email lists especially, automation cuts down on a lot of monotonous labor.
-More importantly, automation can help segment leads based on the buyer personas that your marketing team has developed and also ensures that the salutation in the body of all of your emails is personalized with the recipient’s name.
+More importantly, automation can help segment leads based on buyer personas.
+This ensures your emails are customized to each person.
 It puts a bit of a human touch on every email that goes out in a minimal amount of time.
-And, as an added bonus, marketing automation can track the results of your campaigns and provide helpful feedback that can allow you to tweak messaging to continuously improve its effectiveness, which can boost sales numbers over time.
+And, as an added bonus, marketing automation tracks the results of your campaigns which provides helpful feedback.
+That allows you to tweak messaging to continuously improve its effectiveness.

 Where Automation Still Falls Short

-Just as content creation should always be handled by people, so too should the work of engaging with your prospects and existing customers.
-Phone calls and in-person meetings may still be necessary, as it’s important to put faces in front of the products and services.
-No amount of automation builds trust and the sort of long-term relationships built by customer interaction.
+Along with automating your messaging, phone calls and in-person meetings may still be necessary.
+It’s important to put faces in front of the products and services.
+No amount of automation builds trust and long-term relationships built by customer interaction.
 Used properly, however, it can provide marketers and sales teams with the time they need to do the valuable one-on-one work that closes contracts.